prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

 ---

 # GAM Step by Step - Video Creatives
 {: .no_toc }

 - TOC
 {:toc}

+## Overview

 This page walks you through the steps required to create in-player and long-form video creatives to attach to your Prebid line items in Google Ad Manager (GAM).

+It applies to these scenarios:

+- Instream video (also called "in-player")
+- For Prebid Mobile only, it also applies to In-Renderer video (formerly known as "outstream")
+- Long form video

 {: .alert.alert-success :}
 For complete instructions on setting up Prebid line items in Google Ad Manager, see [Google Ad Manager with Prebid Step by Step](/adops/step-by-step.html).